Daria

-Daria is an American adult animated sitcom created by Glenn Eichler and Susie Lewis Lynn.
+Daria is an American teen animated sitcom created by Glenn Eichler and Susie Lewis Lynn.
 The series ran from March 3, 1997, to January 21, 2002, on MTV.
-It focuses on the title character, Daria Morgendorffer, an intelligent, cynical high school student, voiced by Tracy Grandstaff.
+It centers on the titular character, Daria Morgendorffer, an intelligent, cynical high school student, voiced by Tracy Grandstaff, who had voiced the character in Mike Judge's earlier animated series, Beavis and Butt-Head.

-It is a spin-off of Mike Judge's earlier animated series, Beavis and Butt-Head, in which Daria appeared as a recurring character.
+It is a spin-off of Beavis and Butt-Head, in which Daria appeared as a recurring character.
 Although Judge allowed the character to star in a spin-off, he had no involvement in the production of Daria himself, as he was busy working on King of the Hill.

-In June 2019, MTV announced a Daria animated spin-off series, Jodie (originally Daria & Jodie), with actress Tracee Ellis Ross voicing the titular character and serving as an executive producer.
-The network characterized the series as the first in multiple projected Daria animated spinoffs.
-In June 2020, Comedy Central announced it had picked up the spinoff series along with Beavis and Butt-Head.
-In May 2022, it was announced that Jodie would instead be an animated film.